 Health insurance in the Philippines

 Most companies provide health insurance to their Filipino employees, through contributions to PhilHealth and private health insurance providers.
 PhilHealth provides access to medical care for contributing members at any accredited hospital in the Philippines.
-Foreigners are not covered under PhilHealth and should ensure that they have private health insurance.
+Foreigners who are not covered under PhilHealth should ensure that they have private health insurance.

 Most expats opt for an international health insurance plan, which should be arranged before arriving in the country.

 Many expats travel to Singapore or Hong Kong for specialised medical treatment.
 Expats wishing to leave the Philippines for medical purposes should ensure that they have adequate cover for medical evacuation to these destinations.

 Emergency services in the Philippines

-Emergency services are available in all major cities, but are limited in more remote areas.
+Emergency services are available in all major cities but are limited in more remote areas.
 In case of emergency, dial 911.
 To contact the Philippine Red Cross, dial 143.